amrhassan/nakacli/README.md

 ```

 ## Authorization ##
-You could specify a Bearer token via the `--bearer-token` flag or the `BEARER_TOKEN` environment variable.
+For any command, you could specify a Bearer token via the `--bearer-token` flag or the `BEARER_TOKEN` environment variable.

 ```bash
 nakacli --bearer-token=(secret_token) metrics